SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

   initial conditions,
   open boundary conditions,
   etc. are to be found.
+  The paths may be either absolute or relative.

 :kbd:`runs directory`
   The path to the directory where run directories will be created by the :command:`salishsea run` (or :command:`salishsea prepare`) sub-command.
+  The paths may be either absolute or relative.

 .. _NEMO-3.6-Grid: